SeaSat (also called SeaSat-A or SeaSat-1)

 - SeaSat data can significantly improve the forecast of winds. waves, and the location of storms.

-- Improved forecasts lead to better routing of ships with substantial savings of operating costs.
+- Improved forecasts lead to better routing of ships with substantial savings in operating costs.

 • Fish catch and oceanic conditions were correlated, hence SeaSat data lead to more efficient fisheries.